m-spangenberg/exercises_databases/README.md

 **Redis on Flash**

-Where the standard Redis model is to have everything in RAM, Redis offers `enterprise functionality` called Redis on Flash, which as the name suggest, stores 'Hot' values, which are frequently accesed in RAM, and less frequently or 'Warm' values are stores on flash storage in order to maximize capacity and save on infrastructure costs.
+Where the standard Redis model is to have everything in RAM, Redis offers `enterprise functionality` called Redis on Flash, which as the name suggest, stores 'Hot' values, which are frequently accessed in RAM, and less frequently or 'Warm' values are stores on flash storage in order to maximize capacity and save on infrastructure costs.

 **Scaling Redis**